 Imagine this: you come home after having a hard day at work and the first thing you notice when you walk through the door is that the whole place looks like a bomb went off.

-Your kids made piles of clothes, books, and toys in their room, the kitchen sink is cramped with dirty dishes, the coffee table is covered with empty and half-filled cups, and let’s not forget your dog, which knocked over a couple of flowerpots.
+Your kids have made piles of clothes, books, and toys in their room, the kitchen sink has being cramped with dirty dishes, the coffee table has been covered with empty and half-filled cups, and let’s not forget your dog, which has knocked over a couple of flowerpots.

 Well, if you’re like me, you’d start to have a panic attack and go nuts immediately.
 But don’t worry.
 You’re not crazy and there’s nothing wrong with you.
 In fact, psychologists say that cluttered space is a trigger of stress and anxiety.

 Psychologist Sherrie Bourg Carter says: “Clutter can play a significant role in how we feel about our homes, our workplaces, and ourselves.
 Messy homes and workspaces leave us feeling anxious, helpless, and overwhelmed.
 Yet, rarely is clutter recognized as a significant source of stress in our lives.”